isaacmsl/cheerio-suap/README.md

 #### GET /virtualClasses
-Returns an array of JSON objects each one representing SUAP's virtual class.
+Returns an array of JSON objects each one representing SUAP's virtual classes.
 Example:
 ```
 localhost:3333/virtualClasses